rarebreed/protean-service/retro/README.md

 - Hit Points as a health abstraction? (what do you mean I can't slit his throat while he is unconscious?)
 - Combat feeling the same, because there is no interplay of speed, power, and stability in the actions you choose?
 - No differentiation between how easy it is to hit, and what protection armor affords?
+- Everyone gets (at least) one turn per round, even though some beings are supernaturally fast?
 - Initiative systems that don't factor in not just when actions start, but when they finish?
 - Weapons that all feel the same, because they only cover damage, range, cost, and maybe one or two other things?
 - How a character can be a PhD in Xenobiology, but somehow wind up with Heavy Weapons skill?